julianwsavini/julianwsavini.github.io/README.md

 ## Recipe Recommendation System (Group Project)
 For DS4300: Large Scale Information and Retrieval, we were tasked with using one or more NoSQL databases for our project.

-We were particularly intrigued by using a graph network to construct a recommendation system, particularly a recipe recommendation system.
-Constructed a website using HTML, CSS, and Neo4j to provide users with recipe suggestions based on their preference data.
-Utilized Flask in Python to gather user input data and provide dynamic recipe recommendations.
+We were particularly intrigued by using a graph network to construct a recommendation system.
+I was responsible for designing the graph network, and constructing the user interface.
+I designed the graph network on paper, to later be passed on to the rest of my group.
+I constructed the website using Python Flask, HTML, and CSS.

+### What skills I gained:
+- Graph Database Design
+- Python Flask
+- Collaboration

 <img src="https://github.com/julianwsavini/julianwsavini.github.io/assets/93225744/be9a18c4-7668-4dce-8f44-f7162d6b54a3"/>